Cruise and Port South

 - Identify ways in which we can help the economy of businesses locally, both inside and outside each Port.

-- Act as a conduit for ideas, to target the economic benefit opportunities that cruise tourism brings to the region
+- Act as a conduit for ideas, to target the economic benefit opportunities that the cruise and port industry brings to the region

 - Provide a platform to prioritise tasks, focusing on those that have a reasonable probability of being deliverable (in a relatively short time-frame)